etherdev/markdown_datafier/README.md

 # MarkdownDatafier

-MarkdownDatafier is a ruby gem which reads a structure of Markdown files, parses their metadata and outputs to a simple hash.
-It is framework agnostic, configurable to any content and configuration location and easy to plug into your own API endpoints or controller actions.
+MarkdownDatafier is a ruby gem which reads a structure of Markdown files, parses their metadata and outputs to a simple hash or array of hashes.
+It's framework agnostic, configurable to any content location, and is easy to plug into your own API endpoints or controller actions.

 MarkdownDatafier was inspired by the NestaCMS framework.
 But instead of a self-contained CMS, I simply wanted to get data out of a Markdown file structure to be used however I like (direct into Mustache templates via server-side Sinarta or Rails; or via an API endpoint to a javascript framework, iOS/Android app, and so on).